ahmad-186/Customer_Segmentation/README.md

 •	Segmented customers into distinct groups
 •	Derived personas such as:
-o	Budget-conscious shoppers
+-	Budget-conscious shoppers
-o	Loyal frequent buyers
+-	Loyal frequent buyers
-o	High-value customers
+-	High-value customers
 These insights can help businesses with targeted marketing and customer retention strategies.

 🔗 Dataset